ChangUk/TwitterCrawler/README.md

 * Provide a sample code for crawling ego network

 ## Prerequisite to use
 Twitter Apps are necessary to use this crawling machine.
 You can create your own Twitter applications at [https://apps.twitter.com/](https://apps.twitter.com/).
-The Twitter Apps information should be stored in a file and its format is as follows:__
+The Twitter Apps information should be stored in a file and its format is as follows:<br />
-ConsumerKey \t ConsumerSecret \t AccessToken \t AccessSecret \n__ If you add Twitter Apps as many as possible, you can avoid rate limit of API call.
+ConsumerKey \t ConsumerSecret \t AccessToken \t AccessSecret \n<br />
+If you add Twitter Apps as many as possible, you can avoid rate limit of API call.
 After making Twitter Apps file, set its path in AppManager.java file.

 ## Develop environment